fcrepo-exts/fcrepo-vagrant/README.md

 ```
 ## Customizations

-The applications installed on this Vagrant box have been customized to support showcasing features.
+The applications installed on this Vagrant box have been customized to showcase features.
 Some of the configuration of these applications may not be recommended for production installations.
 Application customizations are found in the [install_scripts](install_scripts) directory.

 ### Fedora Customizations